john-justic/Weather-App/README.md

 This program provides  weather conditions, relative humidity, wind speed and direction, in addition to five days in future weather forecast

 ## Built with
-This project has been built by:
+This project has been built with the following files:

 - bootstrap files
 - HTML